kunal370/whitecode2.0/README.md

-# ⛑️ whitecode2.0 - Python Coding Assistant
+# ⛑️ whitecode2.0 - Hybrid AI Code Assistant 🤖💻

 **whitecode2.0** is a smart Python coding assistant powered by **ChromaDB**, **Sentence Transformers**, and **Gemini**.
 It provides contextual code suggestions and explanations for Python questions using both locally trained code snippets and generative AI when necessary.